hhbyte/nlp_project/daniel/README (1).md

 ## On the ceiling

 The score stalls around 0.595 for a concrete reason.
-The biggest single source of error is telling **diagnoses from procedures**: in a two-stage test, if the diagnosis/procedure split were known perfectly, accuracy would jump to ~71% — but predicting it from the short literal text alone only reaches ~75%, and that error rate cancels the gain.
+The biggest single source of error is telling **diagnoses from procedures**: in a two-stage test, if the diagnosis/procedure split were known perfectly, accuracy would jump... but predicting it from the short literal text alone only reaches ~75%, and that error rate cancels the gain.
 The literals are short, noisy, bilingual, and often genuinely ambiguous between a condition and the procedure done about it.
 That ambiguity isn't recoverable from the text, which is why stronger models and more data don't push past this point.

 ## Team

-Hermes Barreiro Pena · Daniel Massoud Massoud · Shanthosh
+Daniel Massoud Massoud · Shanthosh · Hermes Barreiro Pena